Trayon White: Community activism

 In November 2007, White founded Helping Inner City Kids Succeed (HICKS), a nonprofit organization dedicated to helping poverty-stricken children east of the Anacostia River in Washington, D.C.
 White received the Linowes Leadership Award from the Community Foundation for the National Capital Region in May 2008 for his work with at-risk young people.
 In 2011, an editorial in The Washington Post said White's nonprofit "is doing interesting work with inner-city youth" and that White had real insight "into the problems confronted by students in Ward 8 schools".

-During his time as a community activist, White was mentored by William O. Lockridge, a longstanding member of the D.C.
+During his time as a community activist, White was mentored by William O'Neal Lockridge, a longstanding member of the D.C.
 Board of Education.
-He also became known as a protégé of Marion Barry, the D.C.
+He also became known as a protégé of Marion Barry, then D.C.
 Councilmember representing Ward 8 and former Mayor of the District of Columbia.